trackle-iot/liblightmodbus/doc/ModbusSlaveStatus.3lightmodbus.md

-# ModbusSlaveStatus 3lightmodbus "28 July 2016" "v1.2"
+# ModbusSlave 3lightmodbus "28 July 2016" "v1.2"

 ## NAME
-**ModbusSlaveStatus** - data type containing all information about current slave device status and its configuration.
+**ModbusSlave** - data type containing all information about current slave device status and its configuration.

 ## SYNOPSIS
 `